nitronayak/StarCCMAutomation/README.md

 STEPS TO RUN:
 1. Go to your active simulation file in STAR-CCM.
 Hit File --> Macro --> Play Macro --> Select ExportScenesAndPlots.java
 2. Wait for the macro to finish.
 It will generate the folder "(Sim Name)_results"
-3. Once macro is completed, run the python file/ executable depending on preference
+3. Once macro is completed, run the python file/ executable depending on preference.
+4. This will open a file picker.
+Pick your simulation results FOLDER.
-4. The final presentation should be generated and exported into the same initial folder, "(Sim Name)_results"
+5. The final presentation should be generated and exported into the same initial folder, "(Sim Name)_results"

 PATCH NOTES: